corn-nut-birdie/arduino-sketches-pub/yet-another-rc-car-with-wiinunchuk/readme.md

 - a Wii Nunchuk as input of controlling on the RC controller side, which connected to a simple _wiichuk_ adapter shield that converts the plug of the Wii Nunchuk to 2.54mm gpio pins.
 - a small motor driver module.
 - 4 small 3-6V TT 130 motors.
-- two 18650 batteries, with a battery capsule.
+- two 18650 batteries, with a battery capsule, for the small car side; two step down DC voltage regulators to output 3.3V and optional 3~6V for the Raspberry Pi Pico board and the driver module.
+- two AA batteries, with a battery capsule, for the controller side, that directly connect to the Vin pin of the ESP32.
 - the basic car suite.
 - an ESP32 board on the controller side; an Raspberry PICO board on the car side.
 But they can be replaced with 2 arduino uno boards.
 - etc.